 A very bike-friendly country; dozens of phenomenal cycling trails are available.

-Explore Abandoned Railway Tracks on the Taichung Shuangfeng Bikeway
+Explore Abandoned Railways on the Taichung Shuangfeng Bikeway

 Figuring out what to do with old, abandoned railways is something many different countries have been grappling with for awhile now.
 The people of Taiwan have put some of those disregarded tracks to good use by transforming them into bicycling trails.
 The Taichung Shuangfeng Bikeway is a keen option for those who’d like to cover a whole lot of ground without having to hit rough, unmaintained trails.
 If you tend to avoid mountainous terrain, you’re sure to appreciate what the Taichung Shuangfeng Bikeway has to offer.
 From old train stations to breathtaking railway bridges, this bicycling path is bound to engage and amaze you.

-Soak Up Stunning Views with a Bicycle Ride Around Sun Moon Lake
+Soak Up the Views Around Sun Moon Lake

 As Taiwan’s largest body of water, Sun Moon Lake is well worth a visit.
 For many years, there was no easy way to see all the way around this approximately three-square-mile lake.
 Divided by Lalu Island; the eastern part of the lake is round like the sun and the western side is shaped like a crescent moon, giving it it’s unique name and geography.
 Ever since Moon Lake Road was built around the lake’s circumference in 1995, Taipei cyclists have been flocking to the idyllic spot to spend hour after hour riding around it.
 If you’d like to ride around around the entire lake, set aside a whole day for this Taiwan bike tour as the path is about 20 miles long and there are many great sights and attractions to enjoy along the way.

 Enjoy an Exhilarating Ride Through the Taroko Gorge